 An Employer Identification Number (EIN), also known as a Federal Taxpayer Identification Number (TIN), is assigned to a business by the Internal Revenue Service (IRS).
-The EIN must be exactly as it appears on the IRS file and the pay-to name must be exactly how it appears on the Medicaid provider file.
+The EIN must be exactly as it appears on the IRS file and the "pay to" name must be exactly how it appears on the Medicaid provider file.
 All individuals must report their Social Security number to the Bureau of Health Services Financing, but may also use a TIN for tax reporting purposes.
 The IRS considers the TIN incorrect if either the name or number shown on an account does not match a name or number combination in their files.
 The IRS sends the Department a tape identifying mismatches from our Medicaid provider files and the IRS files for previous years.

-If appropriate action is not taken to correct the mismatches, the law requires the Bureau to withhold 31percent of the interest, dividends, and certain other payments that are made to your account.
+If appropriate action is not taken to correct the mismatches, the law requires the BHSF to withhold 31 percent of the interest, dividends, and certain other payments that are made to a provider's account.
 This is called backup withholding.
 In addition to backup withholding, a provider may be subject to a \$50.00 penalty by the IRS for failing to give the correct name, TIN and/or EIN combination.

-Any change in the TIN must be reported to the Provider Enrollment Unit.
-Providers who obtain a new TIN must send a letter to the Provider Enrollment Unit as notification of the new number and include any provider number affected by the change.
-Any pre-printed IRS document that shows the name and TIN is acceptable verification and should be forwarded to the Provider Enrollment Unit upon receipt.
+Any change in the TIN must be reported to the PEU.
+Providers who obtain a new TIN must send a letter to PEU as notification of the new number and include any provider number affected by the change.
+Any pre-printed IRS document that shows the name and TIN is acceptable verification and should be forwarded to the PEU upon receipt.
 W-9 forms are not acceptable.